RETURN TO PLAY (RTP) PROTOCOLS: PARENT & PLAYER RESPONSIBILITIES

 - If anyone in your household has tested positive to COVID-19, please notify COVID19@mcleansoccer.org immediately.

-- If you are returning from domestic travel from a State or locale with a positive % test rate greater than OR equal to 10% (based on the state-by-state testing trends published by John Hopkins University - click HERE), then we highly recommend that your player receive a viral test 3-5 days after travel AND reduce all non-essential activities for 7 days including not attending practices or games.
+- If you are returning from domestic travel from a State or locale with a positive % test rate greater than OR equal to 10% (based on the state-by-state testing trends published by John Hopkins University - click HERE) and are NOT fully vaccinated, then we highly recommend that your player receive a viral test 3-5 days after travel AND reduce all non-essential activities for 7 days including not attending practices or games.
 Even if they test negative, they should stay home for the full 7 days.
 If the test is positive, they should isolate to protect others from getting infected.
-If they don’t get tested, it’s safest to stay home for 14 days after travel.
+If they don’t get tested, it’s safest to stay home for 10 days after travel.

 - Note: The recommendation is based on the most current Virginia Department of Health (DOH) Guidelines which can be found HERE.